takuti/takuti.me/_content/en/note/fairness.md

 Now, we have ingredients and know about them very well.
 Time to cook!

 Here, there are two things developers, or chefs, must avoid: oversimplification and overcomplication.
-The former encourages one-size-fits-all solutions, even though consumers' preferences and needs clearly vary.
-The latter, on the other hand, lets you overlook simpler solutions, making your work unsustainable and wasteful.
+The former is the attempt to make a one-size-fits-all solution, even though consumers' preferences and needs clearly vary.
+The latter, on the other hand, lets you overlook simpler solutions, making your work selfish, unsustainable, and wasteful.

-Technologists have this tendency to over-quantify things and ignore social contexts, as if we are dealing with rock-solid static materials.
-But our world and humans are more complex, and sooner than later, the solutions enter social contexts that involve real-life decision-making and behavioural change.
+Technologists have this tendency to over-quantify things, use tech for the tech's sake (because "It's cool"), and ignore social contexts, as if we are dealing with rock-solid static materials.
+But our world and humans are more complex, and **informational applications soon enter social contexts that involve real-life constraints and human behavioural factors**.

-For example, people nowadays talk about responsibility and fairness in AI applications, which rely heavily on computer science abstraction and modular design following the engineering best practices.

-Metric, metric, metric.

-Consequently, when it's naively deployed in the real world, tech interventions cannot cope with social complexities, making the generated information ineffective, inaccurate, and misleading.
+That is, when it's naively deployed in the real world, tech interventions cannot cope with social complexities, and it makes generated information ineffective, inaccurate, and even misleading.

 That's why we need to put information into sociotechnical, not only technical, contexts.

-In the fair-AI/ML domain, in particular, researchers [suggested](https://dl.acm.org/doi/10.1145/3287560.3287598) checking the following situated criteria to measure fairness.
+In the fair-AI/ML domain, researchers [suggested](https://dl.acm.org/doi/10.1145/3287560.3287598) reviewing the following situated criteria to open developers' mind.

 *The solution…*

-1. is appropriate to the situation (contextual understanding);
+1. is appropriate to the situation;
-2. affects the social context in a predictable way (minimize externality by making sure a solution doesn’t introduce a new problem);
+2. affects the social context in a predictable way;
-3. can appropriately handle a robust understanding of requirements (contextual adaptation);
+3. can appropriately handle a robust understanding of requirements;
-4. has appropriately modelled the social and technical requirements of the actual context (applicability);
+4. has appropriately modelled the social and technical requirements of the actual context;
-5. is heterogeneously framed so as to include the data and social actors relevant to the localized question of fairness (good problem framing).
+5. is heterogeneously framed so as to include the data and social actors relevant to the localized question of fairness.

+In other words, developers need to ensure:

+1. Contextual understanding
+2. Minimum externality, i.e., a solution doesn’t introduce a new problem
+3. Contextual adaptation
+4. Applicability
+5. Good problem framing

-It’s about how to define a problem and goal in a way that makes sense in the context, before you start cutting the ingredients.
+It’s about how to define a problem and goal so they are aligned with the context, before you start chopping the ingredients.